donnay/interesting-octopus/src/pages/docs/about/index.md

       value: About
     - name: 'twitter:description'
       value: >-
-        This is about the production of the game.
-Version 1, 2 & 3.
-Find out more about the artists, production techniques, and equipment used.
+        Production details of versions 1, 2 & 3.
+The artists and writers who
+        contributed and production techniques, and equipment used.
+The copyright is also given.
     - name: 'og:image'
       value: /images/Genesislogo1.jpeg
       keyName: property